 Take Me Outside Day | October 23, 2019

-Mark your calendars and join schools and students across Canada to raise awareness about the importance of regular outdoor time!
+Join teachers and students across Canada to help raise awareness about the importance of regular outdoor time!

 It’s time to get outside Canada!
-We are a nation known for outdoor pursuits but the reality is, we are spending less and less time outside, including the kids.
-That’s a big shame on so many levels, not least because it’s taking a toll on our health and well-being.
+We are a nation known for outdoor pursuits and having one of the best backyards in the world, but the reality is we are spending less and less time outside, including younger generations.
+That’s concerning on so many levels, not least because it’s taking a toll on our health and well-being.

 Take Me Outside Day is a reminder to do just that.
-It’s an invitation to schools to extend the classroom beyond the four walls and engage with school grounds and natural areas for at least an hour at the end of October.
-This year Take Me Outside Day falls on October 23, 2019.
+It’s an invitation to schools to extend the classroom beyond four walls and a desk and engage with school grounds and natural areas.
+This year, Take Me Outside Day will take place on October 23rd.

 Since inception 9 years ago, more than 1 million students have participated in Take Me Outside Day.
 We hope to double our numbers in the next three years!